What to wear

-With ever-present threat of the unstable weather closing down Iceland’s ski resorts, Icelanders have to be ready as soon as they get the green light to heads to the mountains.
+With ever-present threat of the unstable weather closing down Iceland’s ski resorts, Icelanders have to be ready as soon as they get the green light to head to the mountains.

 Staying warm means effective layering of your outdoor clothing, so ahead of your next snow day, we‘ve put together a guide on how to layer for skiing conditions.

 The aim for layering your clothing is to utilise different materials and insulation to provide warmth and adaptability for all conditions.